 This is where we are now mentally with our fitness.

-Yes we want to look good but it goes beyond that.
+Yes, we want to look good but it goes beyond that.
 It starts from within.
 We don’t value our worthiness or success based off how long we worked out or how fit we look today.

-We workout the way we do now because we don’t want our skin, hormones or digestion to go all crazy on us again from working out too much to get super lean.
+We work out the way we do now because we don’t want our skin, hormones or digestion to go all crazy on us again from working out too much to get super lean.
 We have a more balanced approach to fitness and this has allowed us to actually change our bodies (give us more shape and more muscle mass) than ever before.

 We landed on HIIT training and home workouts.
 We were intrigued and started doing it.
 We fell in love with it and kept going.
 Our bodies and mind were starting to change in a positive way.
 It was a journey.
 Things didn’t happen overnight.
 We’ve been doing this for 5 years and plan on doing it forever.

-Throughout our 5 year journey we learned that we like variety in our workouts.
+Throughout our 5 year journey, we learned that we like variety in our workouts.
 We like hard workouts mixed with less intense workouts.
 We like moving our bodies differently each day because that gets us excited and not bored.

-Overtime our health slowly started to get better.
+Over time our health slowly started to get better.
 One area at a time which was another motivator.
 Because we do want to look good but even more to FEEL better.
 If you think about all the years we abused our bodies no wonder it took so long to regain our health.

 We feel happier.
 We feel stronger.
 We have more clarity.
 We are more productive.
 All from how we do fitness now.

-We’ve been able to maintain our weight for years while continue to put on lean muscle mass, gain our periods back (Lori was able to get pregnant twice) and most of all we actually enjoy what we do now.
+We’ve been able to maintain our weight for years while continuing to put on lean muscle mass, gain our periods back (Lori was able to get pregnant twice) and most of all we actually enjoy what we do now.

-We live way more stress free.
+We live way more stress-free.
 Exercise is fun for us, not daunting like it was before.

 When you see yourself as working out for life it changes how you exercise.
 It changes your mindset.
 It changes your body.
 You realize it’s okay if you take an extra rest day.
 You realize you’re okay if you do or don’t exercise while on vacation.
 You realize it’s a journey.
-Your now training for life – the Purely Fit Life way.

 If you’re still struggling with the long hours of cardio mindset and your body isn’t changing or if you need more support and guidance on how to change how you workout and why you workout, we would love to help!